 Because let’s be honest, if someone needs to reach you right now, they’re probably going to call anyway instead of waiting for your Whatsapp response.

 Step 3: Visualize the tasks and clear your mind

-Before starting your daily endeavors, have a clear plan in your mind on what you want to accomplish today.
+Before starting your daily routine, have a clear plan in your mind.
+In other words, know what you want to accomplish today.

 Set out a schedule in your head and compliment this mental roster with your daily to-do list.
-Once you focus your thoughts on the fulfillment of those tasks, your mind will be less exposed to distractions.
+Once you focus your thoughts on those tasks, your mind will be less exposed to distractions.

 Most of our work deferrals are rooted in short-term satisfaction through mundane distractions.
 Consequently, a precise mental road map is one of the most efficient minimalist ways to stop procrastinating.

 Step 4: Set a time limit for specific tasks

 The “block principle” is a hailed productivity technique and also useful against procrastination.